kylebakerio/a-super-sky/README.md

     <a-plane shadow="cast:false; receive:true;"></a-plane>
 ```

+## Updating values after init?
+I want to assume it's somehow my fault, but for some reason in my tests `oldData` is almost always coming in as an empty object, and in general I'm observing very strange behavior when trying to use the 'correct' `update()` functionality for A-Frame components?
+I'll file an issue here, but in the meantime I've just worked around the issue...

+### update speed of orbit without lurching sky
+`document.querySelector('[super-sky]').components['super-sky'].updateOrbitDuration(.1)`
+### pause sky suddenly
+`document.querySelector('[super-sky]').components['super-sky'].updateOrbitDuration(10000)`
+### play again
+`document.querySelector('[super-sky]').components['super-sky'].updateOrbitDuration(.1)`
+### sync user time?
+Easiest way?
+Pick hardcoded 'starttime', 'orbitduration' and 'mooncycle' values for your app.
+Voila, if their browser has correct time, then it'll always be in sync for all users.
+Use the correct/same values at instantiation.

+For now, I'll stick with that, but 95% of work is done towards being able to animate towards newly received skystate smoothly.
+Actual finished result would plan to be a nicely animated transition to the new settings, and would just be a single function call to generate all values needed to sync sky in one object, and a single function to accept those values and animate the transition smoothly.
+Why do this?
+To enable things like a room host updating the sky playback speed while keeping other room members in sync.

+(In the meantime, if you are willing to add in your own fog animation to obsure user's view, you could also just 'draw the curtains' and then update the necessary values.)

 # Tips & FAQ
 ## shadows & lighting
 #### My ground is too shiny / the reflections from the sun/moon are too intense